docker/machine/docs/drivers/virtualbox.md

 -   `--virtualbox-hostonly-nictype`: Host Only Network Adapter Type.
 Possible values are are '82540EM' (Intel PRO/1000), 'Am79C973' (PCnet-FAST III) and 'virtio-net' Paravirtualized network adapter.
 -   `--virtualbox-hostonly-nicpromisc`: Host Only Network Adapter Promiscuous Mode.
 Possible options are deny , allow-vms, allow-all
 -   `--virtualbox-no-share`: Disable the mount of your home directory
+-   `--virtualbox-dns-proxy`: Proxy all DNS requests to the host (Boolean value, default to false)

 The `--virtualbox-boot2docker-url` flag takes a few different forms.
 By default, if no value is specified for this flag, Machine will check locally for